 A composite media containing particles with a high internal field of magnetic anisotropy (hexagonal ferrites) useful for numerous EMC applications in a wide frequency band is considered.
 Effective constitutive parameters of a high-loss composite gyromagnetic media are represented in the Lorentzian form.
 It is convenient for the numerical analysis using the finite-difference time-domain (FDTD) algorithm with a recursive convolution procedure.
 The equations for the electric and magnetic field updating in such media are represented.

-M. Koledintseva et al., "Representation of Gyromagnetic Composite Media for FDTD Modeling," Proceedings of the 2001 IEEE International Symposium on Electromagnetic Compatibility, 2001, Institute of Electrical and Electronics Engineers (IEEE), Jan 2001.
+M. Koledintseva et al., "Representation of Gyromagnetic Composite Media for FDTD Modeling," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2001, Montreal, Quebec), vol. 1, pp. 555 - 558, Institute of Electrical and Electronics Engineers (IEEE), Aug 2001.

 Electrical and Computer Engineering